 Work by our Scottish team has already led to Parliamentary action to consider industry reform

 Because of your support we've achieved:

-The launch of an in-depth Scottish Parliamentary Committee Inquiry into the salmon farming industry’s impact on wild fish SCHEDULED FOR EARLY 2018!
+An in-depth Scottish Parliamentary Committee Inquiry into the salmon farming industry’s impact on wild fish

-A successful petition calling for stronger Government regulation, which after Committee debate lead to initiation of the inquiry.
+A successful petition calling for stronger Government regulation, which lead to initiation of the inquiry

-Our documentary on Loch Maree - a local example of why salmon farm reform is so important - had a significant impact on the Committee and has reached OVER 164,000 people on social media.
+Our documentary on Loch Maree had a significant impact on the Committee and on social media